GAM-team/GAM/docs/Users-Drive-Activity-Settings.md

 must be present in the file; the column `name.fullName` will be used if present.

 If you don't use the `idmapfile` option, Gam makes an additional API call per user to get the name and email address.

+The `stripcrsfromname` option strips nulls, carriage returns and linefeeds from drive file names.
+Use this option if you discover filenames containing these special characters; it is not common.

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.